shader-slang/slang/docs/design/coding-conventions.md

 Note that the type name reflects the plural case, while the cases that represent individual bits are named with a singular prefix.

-In public APIs, all `enum`s should use the style of separating the type defintion from the `enum`, and all cases should use `SCREAMING_SNAKE_CASE`:
+In public APIs, all `enum`s should use the style of separating the type definition from the `enum`, and all cases should use `SCREAMING_SNAKE_CASE`:

 ```c++
 typedef unsigned int SlangAxes;